-In the past couple weeks, I’ve dusted off my snowboarding gear and bought a new (uh, used?) cable knit sweater.
+In the past couple of weeks, I’ve dusted off my snowboarding gear and bought a new (uh, used?) cable knit sweater.
 I even ordered a knee brace (perks of that post-ACL surgery life).
 All of this in preparation for my upcoming ski/snowboarding trip to Tahoe.
 Though I’ve grown up on the west coast of the United States I’ve never been to Tahoe.
 So I was pretty stoked to hit the slopes and enjoy the “aprés ski” festivities, of course.
 But then COVID-19 happened.
-I had to re-evaluate my upcoming travel during the the coronavirus pandemic.
+I had to re-evaluate my upcoming travel during the coronavirus pandemic.

 As the coronavirus turns our world upside down, we are all impacted in several ways.
 From extensively planned trips to new continents, family reunions, or weekend jaunts, many of us are re-evaluating travel plans.
 Or if you’re fortunate to be in the right demographic, the prospect of cheap airfare and few tourists may be enticing enough to book that next flight.

 That trip to New Zealand sounds pretty good right about now, no?
 Some might think “The coronavirus won’t affect me, right?” or “Even if I do get sick, it’ll just be a few sniffles”….
 You’d be lying if you said those thoughts didn’t run through your mind recently.
 And sure, for the majority of young, twenty-somethings that’s probably true.
 But that mentality could end up hurting countless people across the world.

 Please don’t travel during the coronavirus.
 There is plenty of research that shows how “flattening the curve” or “social distancing” can combat the spread of this virus.
 I know this isn’t very easy, speaking as someone who is always on the hunt for my next trip.
 Still, it’s crucial for us as a collective whole to limit our social interactions, including travel during the coronavirus outbreak.